A Unified Adaptive Tensor Approximation Scheme to Accelerate Composite Convex Optimization: Introduction

-Overall, algorithms exhibiting both traits of \textbf{\textit{acceleration}} and \textbf{\textit{adaptation}} have been largely missing in the literature.
-As a matter of fact, we are unaware of any prior accelerated second-order methods (or any high-order methods) that are fully independent of the problem constants while maintaining superior theoretical iteration bounds.
-For instance, the adaptive cubic regularized Newton's method \cite{Cartis-2012-Evaluation} is Hessian-free and problem-parameter-free, and allows subproblem to be solved inexactly, but it merely achieves an iteration bound of $O\left( 1 /\epsilon^{1/2} \right)$ without acceleration.
+Overall, algorithms exhibiting both traits of \textbf{\textit{acceleration}} and \textbf{\textit{adaptation}} have been largely missing in the context of convex optimization. { To the best of our knowledge, besides this and two other very recent reports \cite{Grapiglia-Nesterov-2019a,Grapiglia-Nesterov-2019b}}, there has been no other paper on accelerated second-order methods (or any high-order methods) that are fully independent of the problem constants while maintaining superior theoretical iteration bounds. { There are results on some combinations of the above flavors though.} For instance, the adaptive cubic regularized Newton's method \cite{Cartis-2012-Evaluation} is Hessian-free and problem-parameter-free, and allows subproblem to be solved inexactly, but it merely achieves an iteration bound of $O\left( 1 /\epsilon^{1/2} \right)$ without acceleration.
 Thus, a natural question raises: Can we develop an implementable accelerated second-order method with an iteration complexity lower than $O\left( 1 / \epsilon^{1/2} \right)$?
 One goal of this paper is to present an affirmative answer to this question.
 It turns out the resulting accelerated adaptive cubic regularization algorithm displays an excellent numerical performance in solving a variety of large-scale machine learning models in our experiments.
-Furthermore, the analysis is extended to accelerating any high-order tensor approximation approach while allowing the objective to be composite: a part of the objective function need not be smooth at all.